Queen Mary moving Palestine talk to smaller venue ‘weak-willed’

-Francesca Albanese, United Nations special rapporteur on the occupied Palestinian territories, was due to speak on the afternoon of 12 November at Queen Mary University of London (QMUL) on “the ‘genocide in Gaza’ and ‘international law”.
+Francesca Albanese, United Nations special rapporteur on the occupied Palestinian territories, was due to speak on the afternoon of 12 November at Queen Mary University of London (QMUL) on “the ‘genocide in Gaza’ and international law”.

 However, in an email seen by Times Higher Education, QMUL management blamed “unforeseen circumstances” for moving Ms Albanese’s lecture to a smaller venue.
-It is understood that around 100 tickets were cancelled as a result.
+It is understood that about 100 tickets were cancelled as a result.

 Ms Albanese has already spoken at the University of Greenwich, SOAS University of London and the London School of Economics in recent days.